 UGC NET 2020 Exam date

-The NTA will conduct the UGC NET June 2020 exams from June 15 to 20.
-Further, the NTA UGC NET 2020 admit cards will be available from May 15.
+The NTA will conduct the UGC NET June 2020 exams from would be announced soon.
+Further, the NTA UGC NET 2020 admit cards will be available from would be announced soon.

 UGC NET 2020 Exam Details